igorho2000/ProntoMock/README.md

 **4. Enhanced Selected Control Box**: Dragging, resizing, and rotating will be smoother and more intuitive.

+**5. Multiple Pages Per Document**: Create documents that consist of multiple pages.
+Allowing users to create reports and slideshows.

 ## Demo

 PM is freely available at www.prontomock.com.
 Create an account to try out the software yourself.
 Or, use the following demo account to explore the application without signing up.